Last Updated December 11th, 2022 at 09:56 pm by Lisa

 - Toss lemons in, just squeeze in the juice and place the lemon halves right in your large pot.
 Trust me on this tip the lemons add a fresh brightness and extra flavor to your amber color stock...

 Yes!
 Sometimes a little layer of chicken fat will form on the top of the broth once it is chilled or frozen.
-Simply scrape into the trash with a spoon and you are ready to reheat.
-Add some water in your pot, add the block of frozen stock, turn the heat on high, and once it boils you are ready to use in a recipe.
+If you prefer, simply scrape it off with a spoon and you are ready to reheat.

 Yes!
 And this is a good thing and a sure sign you have made an excellent Chicken Stock.
 What happened is that the collagen from the chicken bones causes the soup to gel.
 Well-cooked stock will have a rich depth of flavor.